zalyoung/gitlab-handbook/content/handbook/engineering/development/data-science/ai-powered/duo-chat/_index.md

 ## Vision

-The Duo Chat group is focused on developing GitLab Duo Chat capabilities, while supporting other product groups and the wider community in integrating more functionality.
+The Duo Chat group is focused on developing GitLab Duo Chat as a platform by supporting other product groups and the wider community in integrating more capabilities.
 For more information on GitLab's Duo Chat as a product category, please see our [Product Category Direction](https://about.gitlab.com/direction/ai-powered/duo_chat/) page.

 ### Technical Strategy

 As our team is developing an LLM-driven Chat application to enhance interactions within the GitLab DevSecOps platform, our technical strategy is focused on estabilishing the key engineering aspects that will ensure its reliability, scalability, and effectiveness.
+We will expose this through guidelines and tools so contributing teams can benefit.
 Please see our [Technical Strategy](technical-strategy.html) page for full details.

 ## 📚 Internal Processes